 A brachioplasty is a surgery that reshapes the back part of your upper arm, from your arm to your elbow.
 It’s also called an arm lift.
-It gets rid of extra skin and tissue.
+It removes extra skin and tissue.
 It makes your upper arm look smoother.

 When a person gains a lot of weight, his or her skin slowly stretches over time.
 If you lose a lot of weight, your skin may not have enough elasticity to spring back into place.
 This can lead to extra skinfolds of tissue.
 These are likely to be under your arm and chin, and on your upper thighs and lower stomach.
 These changes may happen after you have lost a lot of weight from weight-loss surgery.

 Brachioplasty is a type of body-contouring surgery.
 This type of surgery is often done after weight-loss surgery.
-Most people who have had weight-loss surgery are interested in reshaping surgeries.
+Most people who have had weight-loss surgery are interested in surgery that reshapes the body.
 Surgeons often do brachioplasty at the same time as another surgery.
 These may include body contouring around the midsection, under the chin, or along the inner thighs.

 You will likely be asleep under general anesthesia during this surgery.

 This surgery may be for you if you recently lost a lot of weight.
 It’s often done on people after they have had weight-loss surgery.
 You may not be happy with how you look after weight-loss surgery if you have extra folds of tissue under your arm.

 These extra skinfolds may cause the following problems:

 - Inflammation and rash.
 This can lead to an infection.

 In general, brachioplasty is a safe procedure.
 But all surgeries come with risks.